marbletracks/marbletrack3.com/content/episode/2019/05/11started-third-orange-marble.md

 Today went pretty smoothly as I got the third marble started down the [Triple Splitter Small Feeder](/parts/triple-splitter-small-feeder/) after using color-coded markers to ensure it would go down at the same rate/locations as the first two marbles had.

-I stopped streaming after I glued the [Lower Zig Zag 2 ban top](/parts/lower-zig-zag-2-ban-top/) to the [Lower Zig Zag 2 ban](/parts/lower-zig-zag-2-ban/) after determining it did not look *too* weird if it just appeared there.
+I stopped streaming after I glued the [Lower Zig Zag 2F top](/parts/lower-zig-zag-2-ban-top/) to the [Lower Zig Zag 2F](/parts/lower-zig-zag-2-ban/) after determining it did not look *too* weird if it just appeared there.
 I may have [Reversible Guy](/workers/reversible/) futz around in the area for a bit to ensure he has had enough time to make it.

 Here is the most recent snippet